Seawolf159/Gaia-Project/README.md

 # Gaia-Project
 Attempt to recreate the boardgame Gaia Project for PC.
+Automa only for now.